 Even those of us born decades after WWII recognize this image, which was shot by AP photographer Joe Rosenthal shortly after U.S. Marines took the tiny island in a pivotal and intensely bloody battle with the Japanese.
 The photo became the basis for the bronze larger-than-life USMC War Memorial statue in Arlington, VA.
 Months after the shot was taken, it made such an impact on the American public, that FDR flew three of the surviving flag raisers back to the U.S. and sent them on a tour to raise war bonds.

-So who made this discovery?
-If you had to guess, you might say, the Smithsonian Institution, a college history professor or some other well-published authority on WWII.
+So, who made this discovery?
+If you had to guess, you might say the Smithsonian Institution, a college history professor, or some other well-published authority on WWII.
 But instead, the credit goes to two so-called “amateur” historians.
 Stephen Foley, who worked for a building supply company in Ireland, was laid up for a few weeks after surgery when he came to the conclusion about Bradley after poring over other photos taken shortly before and after the flag was raised.
-He then passed the baton to Eric Krelle, a toy designer and WWII buff who runs a web site dedicated to the Marine division involved in the battle.
+He then passed the baton to Eric Krelle, a toy designer and WWII buff who runs a website dedicated to the Marine division involved in the battle.
 He arrived at the real flag raiser's identity with equally convincing photo evidence.

 But just as remarkable is the response of the “professional” historians to the amateurs’ discovery.
-According to the World-Herald reporter, Matthew Hansen, when he called several pre-eminent military historians to look at a blog Krelle had written to support his thesis, they “flatly refused.”
+According to the World-Herald reporter Matthew Hansen, when he called several pre-eminent military historians to look at a blog Krelle had written to support his thesis, they “flatly refused.”
 One expert “grudgingly” agreed only after calling the amateurs “insane.”
 He then called back to say, “One: I think I buy it.
-Two: Don't quote me on that.”
+Two: Don’t quote me on that.”